Blandfordia punicea: Description

 Blandfordia punicea is a tufted perennial herb with flat, ribbed, strap-like leaves 30-100 cm long, 6-8 mm wide, with small teeth on the edge and often with a reddish tinge.
 The flowering stem is unbranched and bears up to twenty bell-shaped flowers up to 20-40 mm long.
 The flowers are borne on a stout flowering stem up to 1.0 m long, each flower with a pedicel 25-50 mm long.
 The stamens are attached above the middle of the flower tube.
 The flowers are mostly red on the outside with yellow on the inside and are usually very prominent in their native habitat, often rising above ground-level vegetation between mid-spring and early autumn.
 The fruit is a capsule 25-40 mm long on a stalk about 25 mm long.

 Taxonomy and naming

-The Tasmanian Christmas bell was first formally described in 1805 by Jacques Labillardière who gave it the name Aletris punicea and published the description in Novae Hollandiae Plantarum Specimen.
+Tasmanian Christmas bell was first formally described in 1805 by Jacques Labillardière who gave it the name Aletris punicea and published the description in Novae Hollandiae Plantarum Specimen.
 In 1830, Robert Sweet changed the name to Blandfordia punicea.
 The specific epithet (punicea) is a Latin word meaning "reddish" or "purplish-red".